Welcome to Middle School

 The main objective of Spanish as a Foreign Language is to introduce students to the Spanish culture and enable them to achieve a level at which they will be able to participate in everyday activities using the Spanish language with sufficient fluency and accuracy.
 Students will be stimulated to develop an interest in learning Spanish and to build self-esteem and self-confidence with their ability to speak the language in and out of class.
 Classes are conducted in the target language.
 Students will be assessed and placed at their language level according to their proficiency in all four skills using the Common European Framework (CEFR).

-The transition from MS Spanish courses to US Spanish courses
+Transition from MS Spanish courses to US Spanish courses

 MS Español 1 (A1 CEFR) → US Español 1 (A1-A2 CEFR)